4Lexium/KS-Signal-at-LHC/README.md

 As part of the Master's project conducted during spring-summer 2026 at the University of Oslo with the ATLAS colaboration

-Phenomenological modeling of HNLs in the LRSM
+Topic: Phenomenological modeling of HNLs in the LRSM

 Keung-Senjanović dijet-dilepton variant including HNL producion and decay